-This is a great alternative card to invest in if you cannot afford his rookie.
-Investing in a high-grade example even PSA 8 or higher is still very obtainable for most buyers or collectors.
+This is an excellent alternative card to invest in if you cannot afford his rookie.
+Investing in a high-grade example even PSA 8 or higher, is still very obtainable for most buyers or collectors.

 This card is very underrated in a high-grade example especially PSA 9’s or higher because not many of these received a high grade.
 Only 235 PSA 9’s and 68 PSA 10’s.

 This card is easily obtainable in a high-grade PSA 8 example.
 Investing even in a PSA 9 could pay off in both the short term and long term.